 Scope of document

 A Global Navigation Satellite System (GNSS) is a space-based positioning, navigation and time distribution system designed for world-wide use.
-The most commonly used system is the Global Positioning System (GPS), however other systems are available (for example GLONASS) with others are being developed (for example Galileo & BeiDou).
+GPS and GLONASS are first generation GNSS and were developed in the 1990’s. .
+The second generation cover modernised GPS and GLONAS along with new systems such as Galileo and BeiDou.

 Differential GNSS (DGNSS) is a means of improving the accuracy of GNSS and providing integrity monitoring to the user.
-DGNSS involves having, at precisely known locations, reference stations that provide real-time corrections to the GNSS signals and integrity monitoring.
+DGNSS involves having reference stations, at precisely known locations, that provide real-time corrections and integrity information to GNSS signals.

 This Recommendation considers the generation and broadcast of code based corrections with a focus on the maritime domain.
-It describes the use of transmitters in the 285 – 325 kHz / 283.5 – 315 kHz LF/MF marine frequency band to provide DGNSS, but acknowledges that other means of transmitting corrections are available, for example via AIS.
+It describes the use of transmitters in the 285 – 325 kHz / 283.5 – 315 kHz LF/MF marine frequency band to provide DGNSS signals, but acknowledges that other means of transmitting corrections are available, for example via AIS.
 It must be noted that DGNSS is an augmentation of GNSS and is not a stand-alone radio navigation system.
-DGNSS systems provides shore-to-ship services only.
-There is no ship-to-shore link in a DGNSS system.
+DGNSS systems provide shore-to-ship services.

 GNSS does not inherently provide integrity information and therefore the position may contain significant errors for extended periods of time, without notifying the user.
-Augmentation will provide such a warning.
-A successful response to integrity alarms on board the ship depend on the navigator’s correct perception of the meaning of the alarm and that he takes the proper cause of action.
-An alarm indicates that the GNSS system is no longer reliable and the proper action should include a reversion to alternative navigation systems or to a reliance on visual and radar means of position fixing.
-The service provider may consider to emphasize this in its publications informing mariners about the DGNSS system.
+Augmentation will provide the user with integrity information A successful response on board the ship will depend on the navigator’s correct perception of the meaning of the integrity information and that he takes the proper cause of action.
+Such information could indicate that the GNSS system is no longer reliable and the proper action should include a reversion to alternative navigation systems or to a reliance on visual and radar means of position fixing.
+The service provider may wish to emphasize this in its publications informing mariners about the DGNSS system.

 The service provider is recommended to publish that they follow IMO and IALA Recommendations for the provision of DGNSS, giving emphasis to the provision of integrity information.

-System performance is based on the assumptions that the system provider conforms to these Recommendations and that the user equipment meets the design and installation standards as specified.
+System performance is based on the assumptions that the system provider conforms to these Recommendations and that the user equipment meets the design and installation standards as specified in Ref x.

 This document covers existing methods of providing marine beacon DGNSS.
-Other recommendations from IALA should also be considered when reading this document.
+Other related recommendations from IALA are:

 Future DGNSS options are captured in R-135 [1]